jamalhoseinshah/Machine-Learning/README.md

 # Machine-Learning

-In my educational journey, I have had hands-on experience with the following topics:
-Column1
+During my education, I have hands on experience of the following assignments and projects.
+These cover all the topics listed below and are available on my github account.

 PHASE - I

 • Regression Analysis

 • Linear Model